Article

 15 July 2024

-Following on from the introduction of Section 35: home and agile/hybrid working (England & Wales) of the NHS TCS Handbook on 2 October 2023, this guidance is intended to support the ongoing implementation and updating of local policies.
+Following on from the introduction of Section 35: home and agile/hybrid working (England & Wales) of the NHS Terms and Conditions of Service (TCS) Handbook on 2 October 2023, this guidance is intended to support the ongoing implementation and updating of local policies.
 It focuses on the areas to consider when defining a work base.

 In line with the commitments made in the NHS People Promise and the Long Term Workforce Plan, providing working arrangements which are adaptable and flexible both to employees and employers will ensure that the NHS continues to have the workforce it needs to deliver excellent patient care now and in the future.